A diary romance of addictive non-love

 You pulled me close.
 I leaned into your chest while your hands cupped my breasts—slow and sure.
 I watched them move.
 Completely transfixed.

-“I like when you touch me,” I said.
+“I like when you touch it,” I said.
+It felt too intimate to say to say, when you touch me.

-“I like that you like watching me touch you.”
+Your eyes glowed.
+“I like that you like watching me touch it.”

 Now, you circled my breasts in your palms, pushed them together.
 My stomach dipped.